Preparing for bushfires

-Preparation will give you and your family the best possible chance of surviving a bushfire and reduce the impact on your property.
+Preparation will give you and your family the best possible chance of surviving a bushfire and reduce the effects on your property.

-The NSW Rural Fire Service (RFS) recommends making a Bushfire Survival Plan so you know what you will do if there’s a fire near you.
+The NSW Rural Fire Service (RFS) recommends making a Bushfire Survival Plan so you know what you'll do if there’s a fire near you.

 The RFS provides up-to-date information on: